doryiii/dcc/README.md

 - Preprocessor: Simple `#define` macros (without arguments).

 Notable limitations:
+- Integer division and any kind of floating point math
 - x++ behaves exactly the same as ++x (they both return the new value)
-- Integer division and any kind of floating point math.
-- The compiler currently keeps the AST in internal SRAM, with each node taking up 50-70 bytes, practically limiting the amount of nodes to 150-250 nodes given the avr128db28's 16KB SRAM.
+- The compiler currently keeps the AST in internal SRAM, with each node taking up 14 bytes, practically limiting the amount of nodes to ~1000 nodes given the avr128db28's 16KB SRAM.
 Future expansion may include external SRAM support
 - The compiler is not self-hosting and likely never will be: no AVR code can modify the code area it is currently executing from, and the boot section can only be modified by an external programmer